|

 Notes:

-functional, it does not yet support all the features of the desktop
+- While fully functional, the mobile version does not support all the features of the desktop

-You can also use the regular version of Short Reckonings on your smartphone or tablet device.
-It has been tested successfully on several popular mobile devices: iPhone, iPad and Android smartphones.
-That is handy for accessing features that are not available on the mobile version yet.
+You can still use the regular version of Short Reckonings on your smartphone or tablet device.
+There is a link at the bottom of the home screen called "go to desktop version" that will force the desktop version to be used.
+It has been tested successfully on several popular mobile devices: Apple and Android smartphones and tablets.
+That is handy for accessing features that are not available on the mobile version, although the desktop version is not well suited for the small screen of a phone.

 Short Reckonings has no registration system because that would mean yet another username and password to remember.
-Instead, we offer you the ability to sign in with an existing account.
-Facebook being one of the most popular community in the world, we have started by adding Facebook support.
+Instead, we offer you the ability to sign in with your Facebook accounts.

-Signing in with Facebook is primarily a way for Short Reckonings to identify yourself and recognize you when you come back.
-Then you can:
+Signing in with Facebook is only a way for Short Reckonings to identify yourself and recognize you when you come back.
+That allows Short Reckoning to keep track of all the expense sheets you create or visit and list them out in the My Sheets page.

 First Time Sign In: The first time you sign in with Facebook, Facebook will prompt you to authorize Short Reckonings.